Dragon Ball Z: Dokkan Battle: Team Building and Leader Skills

 There can be six characters on a team, 7 when including the friend character.
 When building a team, a player must consider which categories or types the leader gives buffs to.
 For example, if the leader gives "Kamehameha" category Ki+3 and Attack and Defense + 170%, the player would search for characters who include that category.
 Players must also consider link skills.
 Each character has a set of links, which give additional buffs if 2 characters have the same links and are next to each other.
 So, the player must choose characters with similar link skills, to give cohesion to the team.
 Another thing players should consider is balancing types.
 It would be wise to have every type included on the team.
 The last thing that players should consider is having multiple character types.
 There should be at least one character with high defense and defensive mechanics.
 There should also be a few characters who can deal damage, and support the rest of the team.

 Types of Events

-In Dokkan, there are multiple types of events, including Story, Growth, Awakening, Challenge, and Extreme-Z-Awaken.
+In Dokkan, there are multiple types of events, including Story, Growth, Awakening, Challenge, and Extreme Z Battle/Area.
 Story allows the player to relive certain moments in the Dragon Ball Z franchise, by fighting characters from the story.
 Growth events allow the player to level up their characters or obtain items to strengthen them.
 Awakening Events give awakening medals specifically for Dokkan Festival Exclusive characters.
 Challenge events are for experienced players, who want to fight a boss that can even give the new, premium characters a close match.
-Extreme-Z-Awaken events are to awaken older characters, who have aged out of the meta, to make them usable in challenge events again.
+Extreme Z Battle/Area events are to awaken older characters, who have aged out of the meta, to make them usable in challenge events again.